fcures/TreeDiagram/README.md

 # TreeDiagram Software
-Will be written in C# mostly.
+Will be written in C# mostly. probably